 Nuclear fission and radiation protection in FP7

-Nuclear fission remains a viable option for those Member States wishing to use this technology in a balanced mix of energy supplies.
+Up to now, nuclear fission remains a viable option for those Member States wishing to use this technology in a balanced mix of energy supplies.
 Research and training activities are of paramount importance in ensuring continued high levels of nuclear safety both now and in the future, maintaining the progress towards implementation of sustainable waste management solutions, and improving efficiency and competitiveness of the sector as a whole.
 Research in radiation protection constitutes an essential aspect of this policy, ensuring optimal safety of the public and workforce in all medical and industrial applications.

 For maximum effectiveness, a concerted approach at the EU level is required with continued co-operation between Member States and significant efforts to maintain infrastructures, competences and know-how.
 Research must also explore new scientific and technological opportunities and enable Europe to respond in a flexible way to new policy needs arising during the course of the Framework Programme.
 Euratom FP7 seeks to address all these challenges.